 Note the coloured banding in the rock showing that the volcano rock was built up by a multitude of separate eruptions over millions of years.
 In volcanic rock these layers signify a Stratovolcano

 Parque Nacional del Teide (Teide National Park)

-An unusual rock formation photograph known as the "Rose" Looks like a flower.
+An unusual rock formation photograph known as the shoe,